rpm-software-management/dnf/doc/api_package.rst

   .. attribute:: debug_name

-    The name of the gebug-info package (string).
+    The name of the debug-info package (string).

   .. attribute:: downloadsize